 The main strength of the study is that the pooling of data from high-quality population-based specialized EUROCAT registries from across Europe resulted in the largest cohort of children born with rare structural CAs at European level to date.
 This allowed reliable survival estimates up to 10 years of age to be produced.
 Another strength was the use of standardized approaches in EUROCAT registries (data collection, coding and classification) and in EUROlinkCAT (standardising variables to a common data model) which enabled common syntax scripts to produce standardised analytic results.

 A limitation of the study is that isolated cases of each rare CA could not be analysed due to the extremely small sample sizes in the registries.
 However, as the data is from a population-based cohort, the presence of associated anomalies reflects the expected occurrence of anomalies in future births and therefore the survival rates can be considered an unbiased estimate of predicted survival for children with these rare anomalies.
 A second limitation is that all registries report cases diagnosed within 1 year of age, but some of the investigated rare CAs (e.g. anomalies of intestinal fixation, unilateral renal agenesis, accessory kidney, situs inversus if not picked up by ultrasound scans) may be diagnosed later and children with these anomalies may not be included in the study; this is particularly true for less severe cases without associated anomalies.
 For this reason, there might be an overestimate of mortality for some rare CA due to the exclusion of less severe cases diagnosed after infancy.
+Another limitation is the lack of registries from Central and Eastern Europe.
+Three EUROCAT member registries from Central and European Europe participated in EUROlinkCAT, but we excluded them from the analysis: two of them were excluded due to low quality data linkage and one due to extremely low survival rates.
+As other studies have also found higher infant mortality in Eastern Europe [38] it was decided that including only one Eastern European country would not enable us to produce survival estimates referred to the whole Europe.
+For these reasons, the results of our study should be inteded as representative of Western Europe only.

+Finally, due to the small sample sizes occurring in each registry it was not possible to investigate any association between survival and socio-economic status that might provide useful information for making inferences about the quality of care provided to children born with CAs.

 Conclusions